 01 May Unique also means alone — and that’s how it should be

 I was reminded of this saying when my mother passed away November 19, 2018.
 I did not announce her passing in social media.
 Reducing my bereavement to a status update for the three second attention span of casual onlookers was unbearable.
 I didn’t want condolences from people who hardly knew me; I didn’t even want sincere, quick condolences from those who felt some affection for me.
-Instead, I texted two or three persons whom I knew would offer true support.
+Instead, I texted a couple of friends whom I knew would offer heartfelt, face-to-face support.

 But I belong to a WhatsApp chat of twenty six childhood friends, and they all found out about my mother’s passing through the grapevine.
-I received twenty five warm messages in the chat.
+I received twenty five warm chat messages.
 Message twenty-six was about an unrelated topic.
 Message twenty-seven was a joke.

-The swift transition from condolences to merriment stung a little.
+The swift transition from condolences to merriment stung.
 Didn’t they know I was grieving?
 Couldn’t they show some respect?
 But after a few moments, I accepted that it was inevitable.
 Life went on.
 “El muerto al hoyo y el vivo al bollo.”

 In the big sentiments of life we are always alone.
 We are alone when we fall in love and the intensity of our passion is incomprehensible to everyone else, who see our beloved as an ordinary human.
 We are alone in the ineffable joy that overtakes us when we become parents.
 We are alone in our pain when we lose a loved one, because nobody can feel the depth of our despair.